 If you haven't already, create your free New Relic account below to start monitoring your data today!

-NRQL is New Relic's SQL-like query language.
-You can use NRQL to retrieve detailed New Relic data and get insight into your applications, hosts, and business-important activity.
+NRQL is an acronym of New Relic query language.
+It's a query language similar to ANSI SQL (see the syntax), and is used to retrieve detailed New Relic data and get insight into your applications, hosts, and business-important activity.
+NRQL can help you:

 NRQL is one of several ways to query New Relic data.
 For more on all query options, see Query your data.